This tutorial demonstrates how Mongoose Library can be used to implement an MQTT client. We'll create an MQTT client that:

 Build with TLS support

-For more information on building TLS clients, check the TLS tutorial
+For more information on developing TLS clients, check the TLS tutorial